partrickJhonson/beef/Module-Creation.md

 ### Use BeEF Configuration Information

-You can use information of the BeEF configuration in your module.rb :
+You can use information from the BeEF configuration in your `module.rb`:

 ```ruby
 class Your_module < BeEF::Core::Command